Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Datify/big_data.md

   <p>Figure 20: Parallel File Loading and Lazy Evaluation using Dask</p>
 </div>

-<h4>4.4.4	Data Cleaning and Sampling</h4>
+<h4>4.4.4	Data Cleaning, Sampling, and Chunking</h4>
 <p>
   Figure 21 shows the data cleaning and sampling without fully loading into memory.
 The dropna() function was used to remove rows with missing values, and a 10% sample of the data was taken using sample().
 Both of these steps were done in parallel across the chunks of data, which makes them faster and more efficient, especially when dealing with big datasets.
+Dask automatically chunks large datasets by splitting them into smaller partitions, which are like mini DataFrames.
+These partitions are processed in parallel across available CPU cores and allows Dask to handle data that does not fit into memory all at once.
+When loading a file with dd.read_csv(), Dask reads it in blocks, manages the partitions, and performs operations on each chunk efficiently in the background.
 </p>

 <div align="center" style="margin-bottom: 32px;">